Universidad Pontificia Comillas Semester and Academic Year Exchange Program

 - Home-stay with a Spanish family

-- Shared apartment on or near campus with another UD student
+- Shared apartment with another UD student

 - Individual room in a privately-owned, shared apartment